TRINUG-Meetup/ASP_NET_Core_Sig/Session2/DockerAndLinux/README.md

 CMD dotnet run
 ```

 The first line is the image that we are basing our image on.
-The one I've chosen has the .NET Core SDK installed, the version that uses project.json and the 1.0 series of the .NET runtime.
+The one I've chosen has the .NET Core SDK installed and the 1.0 series of the .NET runtime.
 This image is based on another image, e.g. a Debian Linux variant.
 As you can see the image we are using is provided and supported by Microsoft.
 You can find a whole range of .NET Core Docker images on Docker Hub: https://hub.docker.com/r/microsoft/dotnet/ And more images for other Microsoft stacks at: https://hub.docker.com/u/microsoft/

 The later lines copy the contents of our current directory into the image.
 Once copied we then run *dotnet restore* and *dotnet run* inside the image.